JRL-CARI-CNR-UNIBS/plansys2_upf_plugin/README.md

 1. **upf_solver**: Contains a ROS 2 node that, given the domain and problem files in .pddl format and the path to save the plan, loads the domain/problem and saves the found solution.
 2. **plansys2_upf_plan_solver**: Contains the actual plugin for PlanSys2.

+The benefit is that all the solvers already integrated in the unified-planning library can be used.

 ## Installation

 To install the plugin, follow these steps: